DataBiosphere/toil/docs/running/amazon.rst

 The ``-z`` parameter specifies which EC2 availability zone to launch the cluster in.
 Alternatively, you can specify this option via the ``TOIL_AWS_ZONE`` environment variable.
 We will assume this environment variable is set for the rest of the tutorial.
 Note: the zone is different from an EC2 region.
 A region corresponds to a geographical area like ``us-west-2 (Oregon)``, and availability zones are partitions of this area like ``us-west-2a``.

 For more information on options try::

-    $ toil launch-cluster --help
+    	(venv) $ toil launch-cluster --help

 Uploading Workflows
 ^^^^^^^^^^^^^^^^^^^